The Ruins of Sri Lanka’s Ancient Anuradhapura – Part Two

 Previous Post: The Ruins of Sri Lanka’s Ancient Anuradhapura – Part One

-Our tour of the Abhayagiri Monastery precinct done, we headed directly from one stupa to the other – from the Lankarama for the Thuparama.
+With our tour of the Abhayagiri Monastery precinct done, we headed directly from one stupa to the other – from the Lankarama to the Thuparama.
 On reviewing my pix in my Lightroom image processing app, I did not initially notice the transition and wondered why I had thirty shots of the Lankarama!

 Lankarama and pillars